 - 1836 – the old Bristol Guard House was converted into a police station, while three new stations were built, in Bedminster, Brandon Hill and St Philips

-- 1844 – the River Police are formed
+- 1844 – the River Police were formed

 - 1879 – the first River Police Station opens in a converted brigantine hulk

-- 1889 – the Mounted Section is formed
+- 1889 – the Mounted Section was formed

-- 1915 – men are being called up to serve in the First World War and
+- 1915 – policemen were called up to serve in the First World War and

-- 1946 – the 999 system is introduced
+- 1946 – the 999 telephone system was introduced

-- 1955 – the River Station at the Grove opened, eventually closing in 1975
+- 1955 – the River Station at the Grove opened (which closed in 1975)

 - 1986 – the computerisation of the control and major incident rooms